swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

 - ✅ Changes to model can be thoroughly reviewed and discussed before integrating them into the codebase
 - ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state
 - ❌ Model cannot be easily used from outside of the experiment context
-- ❌ Model cannot be deployed on and accessed from a Kubernetes cluster
-- ❌ Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.